Flowable Work Quick Installation Instructions

 bin\elasticsearch.bat on Windows).

-By default elasticsearch will run in the foreground and will print the
+By default elasticsearch runs in the foreground and will print the

 logs in the console.
 You can stop it by pressing